Where You Gain Fat Tells you A Lot About Your Hormones

 Progesterone is one reason why you can fluctuate several pounds during your menstrual cycle!

-How to Get Target Fat On your Body
+How to Target Fat For Weight Loss

 For the most part, it isn’t really possible to target areas of fat on your body.